Mapping Africa Transformations

 Security

-Instability has been growing in the Sahel and West Africa as transnational violent extremist organisations have proliferated.
-As a result, violent events have become more frequent and civilian casualties have increased.
-Our tools help policy makers to better understand the spatial dynamics of violence which leads to better designed, place-based and contextualised policies.
+Instability is on the rise in the Sahel and West Africa.
+Violent events and civilian casualties are increasing.
+Our tools help policy makers to better understand the geography of violence which leads to better designed, place-based and contextualised policies.
+Security is analysed under three dimensions: i) the Spatial Conflict Dynamics indicator (SCDi); ii) borders and iii) urban/rural.

 The Spatial Conflict Dynamics indicator (SCDi) maps the temporal and spatial evolution of political violence in North and West Africa since 1997.
-The SCDi divides the region into 6 540 cells (each cell is 50 by 50 kilometres) and leverages over 57 000 violent events from the Armed Conflict Location & Event Data Project (ACLED) across 21 countries.
-It is possible to classify conflict types by their intensity, which measures the amount of violence, and concentration which assesses how violent events are distributed spatially across a region.
+It divides the region into 6 540 cells of 50 by 50 km and analyses over 60 000 violent events from the Armed Conflict Location & Event Data Project (ACLED) across 21 countries.
+Four conflict types are classified by i) their intensity and ii) their concentration.
+The SCDi was developed by the Sahel and West Africa Club (SWAC/OECD) in co-operation with the University of Florida’s Sahel Research Group.
+See the code for the SCDi here.

 How does the SCDi work?